kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 Like Provisioning with Terraform, configuring the Helm deployment for the Kubernetes cluster only requires a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) - Namely a few extra settings required for Helm.

-By design, this file is similar to the one used in a [standard environment](environment_configure.md#environment-config-varsyml) with the following additional settings:
+By design, this file is similar to the one used in a [standard environment](environment_configure.md#environment-config-varsyml).

+First let's detail the general settings that apply to any Cloud Provider:

-- `cloud_native_hybrid_environment` - Sets Ansible to know it's configuring a Cloud Native Hybrid Reference Architecture environment.
-Required.
+- `cloud_native_hybrid_environment` - Tells Ansible it's configuring a Cloud Native Hybrid Reference Architecture environment. **Required.**
-- `kubeconfig_setup` - When true, will attempt to automatically configure the `.kubeconfig` file entry for the provisioned Kubernetes cluster.
+- `kubeconfig_setup` - When true, will attempt to automatically configure the `.kubeconfig` file entry for the provisioned Kubernetes cluster. **Recommended unless kubeconfig is to be setup separately.**
-- `external_ip` - **GCP only** External IP the environment will run on.
-Required along with `external_url` for Cloud Native Hybrid installs.
 - `external_url` - A URL for the environment (Note - Not just an IP).
-You will need to use an `A` type DNS entry (for example `http://gitlab.somecompany.com`) pointing to _one_ of the Elastic IPs created in the [Create Static External IP - AWS Elastic IP Allocation](environment_prep.md#4-create-static-external-ip-aws-elastic-ip-allocation) step.
-Alternatively, this could be set to `http://<AWS_Elastic_IP>.nip.io`.
+You will need to use an `A` type DNS entry (for example `http://gitlab.somecompany.com`). **Required.**
+  - :information_source:&nbsp; - On AWS this address should be resolving to _one_ of the Elastic IPs created in the [Create Static External IP - AWS Elastic IP Allocation](environment_prep.md#4-create-static-external-ip-aws-elastic-ip-allocation) step.
+  - Services such as [`nip.io`](https://nip.io/) can provide hostnames without needing to configure DNS but note that this wouldn't be recommend for production environments.

+Next are specific Cloud Provider examples that will also detail any specific settings for each provider along with a section on various other additional settings that may be used.

+### Google Cloud Platform (GCP)

+For environments using GKE the following additional settings are available:

+- `external_ip` - External IP the environment will run on.
+Required along with `external_url` for Cloud Native Hybrid installs. **Required.**
-- `gcp_zone` - **GCP only** Default Zone name the GCP project is in.
+- `gcp_zone` - Zone name the GCP Kubernetes cluster is in.
 Only required for Cloud Native Hybrid installs when `kubeconfig_setup` is set to true.

-- `aws_region` - **AWS only** Name of the region where the EKS cluster is located.
-Only required for Cloud Native Hybrid installs when `kubeconfig_setup` is set to true.
-- `aws_allocation_ids` - **AWS only** A comma separated list of Elastic IP allocation IDs, that will be assigned to the AWS load balancer.
-  - With AWS you **must have an [Elastic IP](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/-/blob/main/docs/environment_prep.md#4-create-static-external-ip-aws-elastic-ip-allocation) for each subnet being used**.
-For example using a VPC with 3 subnets will require the creation of 3 Elastic IPs and their individual allocation IDs will need to be stored in this list.
-Below are examples for a `vars.yml` file with all config for each cloud provider based on a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative):
+A full `vars.yml` file config example for GKE based on a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) is as follows:

-### Google Cloud Platform (GCP)

 ```yml
 all: